Mayor's Downtown Homelessness Taskforce

 As an outcome of the Mayor’s Downtown Homeless Taskforce, the Urban Rest Stop (URS) was developed to (1) increase service points to people experiencing homelessness during the day, and (2) increase the capacity of services for the homeless population.
 Here, they provide numerous services and resources to people experiencing homelessness.
 Because of the success of the initiative, the Mayor included additional investment of funds in his budget to expand the program from 5 days to 7 days a week.
 By being open 7 days a week, this provides lots of opportunities for increased access to services for our homeless citizens.

 In 2019, the City of Jacksonville hosted an Affordable Housing Strategy workshop with multiple private, non-profit affordable housing developers, advocates and the Florida Housing Coalition to identify solutions to address the shortage of affordable housing.
 An outcome of the workshop was the consensus that Jacksonville needed a Community Land Trust to develop and preserve affordable housing for the citizens of Jacksonville.
-In partnership with the Jessie Ball duPont Fund, Local Initiative Support Corporation and the Florida Housing Coalition, the City of Jacksonville is currently working to develop a Community Land Trust, a key investment to reducing and preventing homelessness.
+In partnership with the Jessie Ball duPont Fund and the Florida Housing Coalition, the City of Jacksonville is currently working to develop a Community Land Trust, a key investment to reducing and preventing homelessness.

 COVID-19 Shelter Taskforce: